-Input field/area Explanation/Function IP address IP address of the SMU to be communicated with 4 numbers, separated by a period, example: 192.0.2.42 Port Port number of the SMU you want to communicate with Number from 1 to 65535 Phonebook Opens the Phonebook window.
+Input field/area Explanation/Function IP address IP address of the SMU to be communicated with Please note that SM4 IP addresses are always interpreted decimally, even if there are leading zeros, which would suggest an octal notation.
+Example: 192.168.000.001 will be interpreted as 192.168.0.1 in network direction.
+4 numbers, separated by a period, example: 192.0.2.42 Port Port number of the SMU you want to communicate with Number from 1 to 65535 Phonebook Opens the Phonebook window.
 Here you can store the communication parameters for various projects so that they can be conveniently selected from the Connect window.
 In the upper half of the input area the already created entries are listed.
-In the lower half of the input area you can remove entries (mark the corresponding entry at the top of the list), edit ( Replace button) or add (Add button; enter information under IP Address, Port etc. be- forehand).
+In the lower half of the input area you can remove entries (mark the corresponding entry at the top of the list), edit (Replace button) or add (Add button; enter information under IP Address, Port etc. be- forehand).
 IP address, Port and Name are mandatory fields.
 Comment is an optional input field.
 Name The name defined in the Phonebook window is displayed here.
 Comment The comment that was defined in the Phonebook window is displayed here, if applicable.
 User Enter your user name here.
 Default setting on delivery: admin NOTE Entries are case-sensitive: "Admin" is a different user than "admin".
 Password Enter your password here.
 Default setting on delivery: admin Click on the eye 🥯 to show/hide the password.
-NOTE For security reasons, please change the user and the corresponding password ( admin and admin ) preset at delivery as soon as you put SM4 into operation (the change is made in the Shadow Manager Interface User Administration window 273 and is only possible with dongle).
+NOTE For security reasons, please change the user and the corresponding password (admin and admin) preset at delivery as soon as you put SM4 into operation (the change is made in the Shadow Manager Interface User Administration window and is only possible with dongle).
 Connect Starts the connection process.
-This button changes depending on the connection status and user data input: not connected and no user data entered = deactivated not connected and user data entered = activated 3. connected = changes to Disconnect button User No. The number of the dongle used is displayed here.
-Description The name of the owner of the dongle used is displayed here.
+This button changes depending on the connection status and user data input: 1. not connected and no user data entered = deactivated not connected and user data entered = activated nual S V4.2.39.0 Rev. 1.0 - Modifications விd Econnect button User No. The number of the dongle used is displayed here.
+Description The name of the owner of the dongle used is displayed here